go-json-experiment/json/proposal.md

 // StringifyNumbers specifies that numeric Go types should be marshaled as
 // a JSON string containing the equivalent JSON number value.
-// When unmarshaling, numeric Go types can be parsed from either a JSON number
+// When unmarshaling, numeric Go types are parsed from a JSON string
-// or a JSON string containing the JSON number without any surrounding whitespace. func StringifyNumbers(v bool) Options // affects marshal and unmarshal
+// containing the JSON number without any surrounding whitespace. func StringifyNumbers(v bool) Options // affects marshal and unmarshal

 // Deterministic specifies that the same input value will be serialized